 Grilled Tomato And Mushroom Skewers

-The WW points in this Grilled Asparagus recipe come from the oil that you put over the asparagus to assure it doesn’t stick to the foil.
+The points in this Grilled Asparagus recipe come from the oil that you put over the asparagus to assure it doesn’t stick to the foil.

 Foil Packet Grilled Vegetables

 We use zucchini and yellow squash in this recipe because they’re colorful and cut into even circles, assuring they cook evenly.